-In theory it didn’t but Dubai International Airport was seeing rapidly increasing passenger numbers and it wouldn’t have been too long, estimates say 2015, before it would have reached capacity.
+In theory it didn’t but Dubai International Airport was seeing rapidly increasing passenger numbers and it wouldn’t have been too long before it would have reached capacity.
 What kick-started the new airport project was the proposed development of Dubai World City, a huge aerotropolis, costing $82bn, which will include manufacturing and distribution industries, residential complexes, shopping facilities, banking and finance and a huge leisure industry all under one umbrella.
 With multinational companies already committing themselves to do business in what will be a free enterprise zone, the potential market for a huge new airport was already there.

 Why Should I use Al Maktoum Airport instead of Dubai International?

 By October 2013, Al Maktoum Airport opened for commercial passenger flights and was linked with Dubai International Airport which is only 25 miles away.
 Ultimately the link is by high speed train link meaning journey times between the airports of around ten to fifteen minutes.
 Al Maktoum offers international flights from one terminal, budget carriers use a budget terminal and Emirates have a dedicated luxury terminal of its own.

 Al Maktoum has had an expansion project approved and is set to be the worlds largest Airport by 2050.

 Which Routes Will be Served by Al Maktoum Airport?

 A key factor in its development was the recognition of Dubai as the perfect hub for air travel between Europe and Australia

 and New Zealand